dominenv/laravel/README.md

 * Docker/Docker Compose;

-Yep, nothing more!
+Yup, nothing more!

 ### How to Use It:

 * clone this repository;
 * run the ./init script;

-After the bootstrap you will find yourself in a new shell.
+After the bootstrap **you will find yourself in a new shell**.
 In this shell you will use all the "dockerized" tools provided here.

-If this is your first time, a new Laravel project will be automatically created in the `app` folder.
-Your project will live there!
+**If this is your first time, a new Laravel project will be automatically created in the `app` folder.** Your project will live there!
 Also, the necessary Docker images will be downloaded.
 If everything goes well, you will read a confirmation message.

-The application will be available at `http://localhost:8080`.
-To access the database directly, feel free to use `localhost:33061`.
+**The application will be available at `http://localhost:8080`.** To access the database directly, feel free to use `localhost:33061`.

-### To Do

-* start using semantic versioning;

 ### How Does it Work?

-Read the [project wiki](#wiki) for more details about the inner mechanism of DoMinEnv.
+Coming Soon...